ankitects/faqs/src/the-2021-scheduler.md

 - Anki: 2.1.45+
 - AnkiMobile: 2.0.75+
 - AnkiWeb: yes
-- AnkiDroid: 2.16.2+ includes support for the v3 scheduler when the experimental "new backend" option is enabled in the advanced preferences.
-Support for custom scheduling (for things like FSRS) is coming in 2.17.
+- AnkiDroid: 2.16.2+ includes support for the v3 scheduler when the "new backend" option is enabled in the advanced preferences.
+While backups are always a good idea, there have been no reports of data loss caused by this option.
+Support for FSRS is coming in 2.17.

-Because the v3 scheduler uses a different approach to gathering and sorting cards, a v2 and v3 client may show a different number of due cards on a given day.
-While this will not cause scheduling problems, please bear it in mind if you're switching back and forth.
+Because the v3 scheduler uses a different approach to gathering and sorting cards, a v2 and v3 client may show a different number of due cards on a given day, and may show them in a different order.
+Please bear this in mind if you're using a client that is still only supports v2.

 ## Changes